Arsenal 3-0 West Ham United

 Substitution, West Ham United.
 Diafra Sakho replaces Andy Carroll.

 Attempt missed.
-Manuel Lanzini (West Ham United) right footed shot from a difficult angle and long range on the left is just a bit too high from a direct free kick.
+Manuel Lanzini (West Ham United) right footed shot from a difficult angle and long range on the left is too high from a direct free kick.

 Booking